perfectspr/llm-leaderboard/results/openchat.md

 ### Received Answer
 First, let's calculate the total area of the 5 walls.
 Since each wall is 2 meters by 3 meters, the area of each wall is 2 * 3 = 6 square meters.
 Therefore, the total area of the 5 walls is 6 * 5 = 30 square meters.

-Next, let's calculate how long it would take for John to paint the entire area.
-Since he can paint 1 square meter every 10 minutes, it would take him 30 * 10 = 300 minutes to paint the entire area.
+Next, let's calculate how long it would take John to paint the entire area of the 5 walls.
+Since he can paint 1 square meter every 10 minutes, it would take him 30 * 10 = 300 minutes to paint the entire area of the 5 walls.

+Now, let's convert the time John has to paint the walls into minutes.
+Since he has 10 hours, this is equal to 10 * 60 = 600 minutes.

-Now, let's convert the time into hours.
-There are 60 minutes in an hour, so 300 minutes is equal to 300 / 60 = 5 hours.
+Finally, let's calculate how many hours John has to spare by subtracting the time it takes him to paint the walls from the total time he has.
+So, 600 - 300 = 300 minutes.
+To convert this back into hours, we divide by 60 (since there are 60 minutes in an hour): 300 / 60 = 5 hours.

-John has 10 hours to paint the entire area, so he has 10 - 5 = 5 hours to spare.
+Therefore, John has 5 hours to spare.
 ***
 ### Math 5
 The snack machine at Richmond High School sells candy bars for $2 each and chips for $.50 each.
 How much money, in dollars, will 5 students need in total if each of them gets 1 candy bar and 2 bags of chips?